yersonrr/rdf_integrator/README.md

 ### Running the example

-Set the RDF Graphs in **dataExample/config.ini** and run the following command in the same folder
+Set the RDF Graphs to merge, the ontologies and the path to save the result in **dataExample/config.ini** and run the following command in the same folder.

 ```
 python example.py
 ```

+The example write the result in the path specified in config.ini with the name "new_rdfGraph.nt"